 - You can use any nut butter you like!
 Almond butter or cashew butter are great options.
 For a nut-free option, use sunflower butter.
 Just make sure the nut butter is creamy and stirred well before using.

 - You can add in chopped up nuts if you want a little crunch!
 Just make sure the nuts are chopped up in small pieces.

 - Use mini M&Ms instead of mini chocolate chips!
 A kid favorite and the pop of color is fun!

-- If you’d rather not use chocolate chips you can substitute raisins or dried cranberries.
+- If you’d rather not use chocolate chips you can substitute raisins, dried cranberries, or dried blueberries.